johnbillion/wp-crontrol/readme.txt

 = How do I create a new PHP cron entry? =

-In the Manage->Crontrol admin panel, click on the "add new PHP entry" link underneath the cron entry table.
+In the Tools -> Crontrol admin panel, click on the "add new PHP entry" link underneath the cron entry table.
 In the form that appears, enter the schedule and next run time in the boxes.
 Next run is the next time that the hook will execute.
 This can be entered in using [GNU Date Input Formats](http://www.gnu.org/software/tar/manual/html_node/tar_113.html), but often *now* is good enough.
 The entry schedule is how often your hook will be executed.
-If you don't see a good interval, then add one in the Options->Crontrol admin panel.
+If you don't see a good interval, then add one in the Settings -> Crontrol admin panel.
 In the "Hook code" area, enter the PHP code that should be run when your cron entry is executed.
 You don't need to provide the PHP opening tag (`<?php`).

 = How do I create a new regular cron entry? =